AfshinHadigol/ocserv-google-auth/README.md

 **./script.sh username password ip_address **

-**The script will send a QR code and 5 emergency scratch codes to the email of the user.**
+**The script will generate a QR code and 5 emergency scratch codes .**
 ```bash
    if [ $(id -u) -ne 0 ]; then
      echo "Please run this script with sudo"